AnneKammenhed/togetherinlund/README.md

 <h3>The tests</h3>
 <ul>
 <li>I made sure that the hero image is big enough for large screens.</li>
+<li>I tested the social media links and made sure they open in new tabs.</li>
 <li>I tested the site on different browsers chrome, safari and explorer.</li>
 <li>I tested the site on different screen sizes.</li>
 <li>I tested the code in W3C HTML Validator and W3C CSS Validator (Jigsaw) a couple of times.</li>